tzvetkoff/adobe_case_sensitive_volumes/README.md

 9. That's it!

-    Just remember that you'll need to mount the SparseBundle every time you need to use Adobe's products
+    Just remember that you'll need to mount the SparseBundle every time you need to use Adobe's products.

 ## Thanks